-- Integrated circuit chip NXP N7121 equipped with IC Dedicated Software and Crypto Library (cf. Appendix A for more details); - Smart card operating system SOMA-c016; - an International Civil Aviation Organization (ICAO) application compliant with ICAO Doc 9303 [R29] [R30] [R31]; - guidance documentation about the initialization, preparation and use of the TOE, composed by: - the Initialization Guidance, - the Pre-personalization Guidance for the ICAO Application [R22], - the Pre-personalization Guidance for the eIDAS QSCD Application [R23], - the Personalization Guidance for the ICAO Application [R24], - the Personalization Guidance for the eIDAS QSCD Application [R25], - the Operational User Guidance for the ICAO Application [R26], - the Operational User Guidance for the eIDAS QSCD Application [R27],
+- Integrated circuit chip NXP N7121 equipped with IC Dedicated Software and Crypto Library (cf. Appendix A for more details); - Smart card operating system SOMA-c016; - an International Civil Aviation Organization (ICAO) application compliant with ICAO Doc 9303 providing the Basic Access Control (BAC) [R20] [R21]; - guidance documentation about the initialization, preparation and use of the TOE, composed by: - the Initialization Guidance, - the Pre-personalization Guidance for the ICAO Application [R16], - the Personalization Guidance for the ICAO Application [R17], - the Operational User Guidance for the ICAO Application [R18].